George T. Yang

-George T. Yang is a Filipino-Chinese businessman, singer, and former diplomat who owns the master franchise of McDonald's in the Philippines through Golden Arches Development Corporation.
+George T. Yang is a Filipino businessman, investor, singer, and former diplomat who owns the master franchise of McDonald's in the Philippines through Golden Arches Development Corporation (GADC).
+He is the founder of McDonald's Philippines through the company GADC and opened the first branch in Morayta (now Nicanor Reyes Street) in 1981, then in Cubao before expanding to 700 branches nationwide.

 Early life and education

 George T. Yang was born on September 12, 1938 in Tondo, Manila.

 He is the eldest among two sons and daughter of Yang Ing Kuong.

 George's grandfather was an immigrant from China who would establish the United Insurance firm in the Philippines.

 He also had a passion for singing since he was 12 years old but would only pursue a serious career in singing much later in life.
 Although coming from a Chinese family, him pursuing a career in singing was discouraged.